zerollzeng/tiny-tensorrt/README.md

 [Custom Plugin Tutorial](https://github.com/zerollzeng/tiny-tensorrt/blob/master/docs/CustomPlugin.md) (En-Ch)

-if you want some examples with tiny-tensorrt, you can refer to [tensorrt-zoo](https://github.com/zerollzeng/tensorrt-zoo)
+If you want some examples with tiny-tensorrt, you can refer to [tensorrt-zoo](https://github.com/zerollzeng/tensorrt-zoo)

-for the windows port of tiny-tensorrt, you can refer to @Devincool's [repo](https://github.com/Devincool/tiny-tensorrt)
+For the windows port of tiny-tensorrt, you can refer to @Devincool's [repo](https://github.com/Devincool/tiny-tensorrt)

 # Extra Support layer
 - upsample with custom scale, under test with yolov3.